nasa-jpl/open-source-rover/electrical/electrical_build.md

 Control Board PCB | Custom Printed Circuit Board to manage power and data transmission between electronics components.

 ## 1.1 Prerequisite: Circuit Board Assembly
 **NOTE**: Before proceeding, you need to have completed the assembly of the custom PCB board and populated all the components.
-If you have not yet done so, build the Control Board now by following the document at /Electrical/PCB Assembly.pdf.
+If you have not yet done so, build the Control Board now by following the [PCB assembly instructions](pcb_assembly/README.md).

 ## 1.2.
 Tools Necessary